Resource Management System

-- managing virtual IT resource templates that are used for creating pre-built instances, such as virtual machine images
+- managing virtual IT resource templates that are used to create pre-built instances, such as virtual server images

 - allocating and releasing virtual IT resources into the available physical infrastructure in response to the starting, pausing, resuming, and termination of virtual IT resource instances

 - coordinating IT resources in relation to the involvement of other mechanisms, such as resource replication, load balancer, and failover system